hu19891110/ithemes-exchange/readme.txt

 == Changelog ==

+= 1.11.10 =
+* Fixed function reference in PayPal Standard (basic).
+* Verify quantity functionality in one more place to prevent bug of adding multiples of an item when multiples shouldn't be allowed.
+* Restricted Super-Widget JS calls to only the Super-Widget HTML.

 = 1.11.9 =
 * Sort the advanced metaboxes alphabeticallyi. props Timothy Jacobs <http://ironbounddesigns.com/>
 * Adding post vars to actions in print_transaction_details_metabox()